Burgundy wine: Grape varieties

 Of the white grapes, Chardonnay is the most common.
 Another grape found in the region, Aligoté, tends to produce cheaper wines which are higher in acidity.
 Aligoté from Burgundy is the wine traditionally used for the Kir drink, where it is mixed with black currant liqueur.
 Sauvignon blanc is also grown in the Saint Bris appellation.
 Chablis, Mâcon wines and the Côte d'Or whites are mostly produced from 100% Chardonnay grapes.

 Of the red grapes, the majority of production in the Côte d'Or is focused on the Pinot noir grape, while the Gamay grape is grown in Beaujolais.
 In the Côte de Nuits region, 90% of the production is red grapes.

-Rules for the red Burgundy appellations, from regional to Grand Cru level, generally allow up to 15% of the white grape varieties Chardonnay, Pinot blanc and Pinot gris to be blended in, but this is not widely practiced today.
+Rules for the red Burgundy appellations, from regional to Grand Cru level, generally allow up to 15% of the white grape varieties Chardonnay, Pinot blanc and Pinot gris to be blended in, but this is not widely practised today.

 Reputation and appreciation

 Burgundy is home to some of the most expensive wines in the world, including those of Domaine de la Romanée-Conti, Domaine Leroy, Henri Jayer, Domaine Leflaive and Domaine Armand Rousseau.

 Its renown goes back many centuries; in 1522 Erasmus wrote: "O happy Burgundy which merits being called the mother of men since she furnishes from her mammaries such a good milk" This was echoed by Shakespeare, who refers in King Lear to "the vines of France and milk of Burgundy".

-British wine critic Jancis Robinson has stated that "price is an extremely unreliable guide" and "what a wine sells for often has more to do with advertising hype and marketing decisions than the quality contained in the bottle."
+British wine critic Jancis Robinson has stated that "price is an extremely unreliable guide" and "what a wine sells for often has more to do with advertising hype and marketing decisions than the quality contained in the bottle".
 While Grand Crus often command steep prices, village level wines from top producers can be found at lower price points.

 In 2010, the Burgundy region experienced a notable increase in internet coverage thanks to official efforts like the online broadcast of the famous Hospices de Beaune, as well as the efforts of independent wine aficionados, such as Bourgogne Live.
 Some burgundies are also increasingly valued as investment wines.

 Fans of Burgundy wine have been organizing events celebrating its virtues for decades.
 The most famous of these is La Paulée de Meursault.